jonasyr/Directory-Clean-Up-Wizard/README.md

     ```powershell
     .\RemoveEmptyFolderScript.ps1
     ```
+4. Upon execution, the script prompts users to choose the deletion method.
+    - For non-recursive deletion, it efficiently removes empty top-level folders.
+    - The recursive option performs a deep clean by removing all empty folders, including nested ones.
 4. When prompted, input the full path of the root directory you wish to clean up from empty folders.
 5. Confirm your input by typing `y` to start the deletion process or `n` to cancel.